-Internship timeframe: The internship will be four weeks within July and August.
+Internship timeframe: The internship lasts for four weeks within July.
 Start and end dates are flexible and will be determined when student interns are selected.
 Our goal is to allow students time for summer vacation, family, sports, and other commitments, while remaining engaged with this internship.
+Don’t let this schedule stop you from applying if you anticipate conflicts.
+We can discuss possible work schedules during the interview.

-Hours: During the four-week internship, students will work three days a week, approximately six–eight hours a day.
-After the summer internship, students will have the opportunity to be paid for an additional 20 hours during the rest of the summer or school year to plan and complete a “capstone” project in their community, ex. litter clean up, tree planting, mural, etc.
+Hours: During the four-week internship, students will work Tuesday, Wednesday, and Thursday from 8:30am–4:30pm.
+After the summer internship, students will have the opportunity to be paid for up to an additional 20 hours during the rest of the summer or fall to plan and complete a “capstone” project in their community, e.g., litter clean up, tree planting, mural, etc.

 Pay: $15/hour, approximately $1,125 for the summer and $300 for capstone project.